Funding guidance for early years initial teacher training (ITT) providers.

 - hold a UK first degree with at least second-class honours, or equivalent

-- be notified by you, the early years ITT provider, in writing that they’re eligible – you’ll determine whether a trainee is eligible to receive a bursary and whether they continue to receive it
+- be notified by you, the early years ITT provider, in writing that they are eligible for early years ITT funding

 - comply with the bursary conditions you set

-- not already hold early years teacher status (EYTS) or early years professional status (EYPS)
+- not already hold EYTS or early years professional status (EYPS)

 - not be undertaking paid early years teaching work when receiving the bursary

-- not be taking any other ITT course
+- not be taking any other early years ITT or ITT programme

 All allocated funding is based on full-time places.
 A trainee is defined as full-time if their full-time equivalence (FTE) is more than 0.5.
 Trainees with an FTE of 0.5 or less will be classified as part-time.

-All training costs must be met from the funding provided by NCTL per trainee and additional fees cannot be charged.
+All training costs must be met from the funding provided by DfE per trainee and additional fees cannot be charged.

 Funding is ring-fenced for each individual route allocation.
-For example, graduate entry allocated places can’t be used to recruit graduate employment based trainees.
+For example, graduate entry allocated places cannot be used to recruit graduate employment based trainees.

 You may only use your allocated places for trainees who are eligible for our funding as defined in your grant offer agreement.
 All trainees on funded routes must have the right to study or work in the UK for at least the duration of training.